Samsonite CEO quits after doctorate drama

 "The conclusions drawn in the report about the company and its financial results are incorrect," it said.
 "The company's financial disclosures are an accurate reflection of the strong core fundamentals of the business."

 Following the release of the Blue Orca report last week, Samsonite's shares dropped 21% over two days of trading in Hong Kong.
 They were suspended for most of this week at the company's request.
-They resumed trading on Friday, jumping more than 10%.
+After resuming trading on Friday, they jumped more than 10%.

+Lorraine Tan, an analyst at investment firm Morningstar, said that Tainwala's resignation was a "needed move" but that "suspicions are likely to linger" following Blue Orca's allegations.

+Morningstar thinks Samsonite's stock is worth about 35% more than its current price, and is advising its clients to buy the shares.
+But "it will take the stock some time to recover fully," Tan said.

-However, Blue Orca said he had enrolled in but never completed his doctorate program.
+Blue Orca said its investigations found he had enrolled in but never completed his doctorate program.

 Tainwala subsequently told The Wall Street Journal that he "never claimed" to hold a doctoral degree.
 He said that friends and colleagues referred to him as "doctor" as a joke, knowing that he had not completed his doctoral studies.